The Part Of Me I Never Thought I’d Open Again

 Through the way my body sometimes remembers pain before my mind does.

-He stayed in the spaces where others left.
+He stayed in the spaces where another had left wounds.

 He stayed in the conversation instead of the blame.